htetthu-aung/emotion-recognition-with-TF/README.md

 ## Script Files Used

-1.`emotion_Recognition.py` and `Emotion Recognition.ipynb` are used for the training the dataset.
+1.`emotion_Recognition.py` is used for training the model  and `Emotion Recognition.ipynb` is to analyze the data and testing.

 2.`Final_Output.py` is used for the final output testing with web cam.